-Bisbee, a Republican, was the representative for Florida's 2nd congressional district from 1883 to 1885.
+Bisbee was the representative for Florida’s 2nd congressional district and was a Republican.
+He served from 1883 to 1885.

 From Oct 1877 to Mar 1885, Bisbee missed 272 of 916 roll call votes, which is 29.7%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.